Last Updated on

 This is not to be confused with a value proposition which communicates your overarching promise.

-Beardbrand positions their products with a specific product ethos.
+Beardbrand positions its products with a specific product ethos.

 It mentions its philosophy as well as the difference between Beardbrand and similar competitors.
 It resonates with a certain group of people who then become devoted customers.